Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Grammatical Error Detection

+We further examine the K-NN behavior on the held-out dev set in Table~\ref{table:fce-dev-knn-results}.
+We find that with $K=8$, across models, each of the proposed K-NN formulations can be trained to be roughly similar in approximation effectiveness, and when we reveal the true labels, there is not a clear winner.
+In this way, the modeling choice shifts to other aspects of the model: The relative distances within the top-$K$ appear not to be critical on this dataset and can be replaced with constant learned weights with \textsc{KNN\textsubscript{const.}}; however, that comes at the expense of additional parameters and is harder to train due to the sensitivity of parameter initialization.
+The simplicity of \textsc{KNN\textsubscript{equal}} is appealing, but \textsc{KNN\textsubscript{dist.}} provides an explicit ranking over the exemplars with the addition of just a single learned parameter, so we take it as our primary model.

+As shown in Figure~\ref{fig:fceknndev-approximation}, across both classes and all models, the approximation effectiveness \textit{and} the K-NN's prediction effectiveness increase as the magnitude of the K-NN's output increases.
+This reflects a more general pattern: When the original model and/or K-NN produce incorrect predictions, the original model and the K-NN are more likely to produce different predictions.
+Put another way, \textit{difficult instances to predict also tend to be difficult instances over which to approximate the model}, which we can exploit as a heuristic to abstain from predicting, discussed below.

-\paragraph{Out-of-domain Data} Table~\ref{table:test-results-zeroAndSupervisedExemplarAuditingOutOfDomainWithGigaword} considers the more challenging setting in which the FCE test set has been augmented with 2,000 additional already correct sentences in the news domain.
-Just applying the \textsc{uniCNN+BERT+mm} model to this modified test set yields a large number of false positives on the already correct data, yielding a $F_{0.5}$ of 25.76 (c.f., the $F_{0.5}$ score of 46.62 on the original test set, as shown in Table~\ref{table:test-results-zeroAndSupervised}).
-Applying the exemplar auditing decision rule (\textsc{uniCNN+BERT+mm+ExA}) still results in a low $F_{0.5}$ score (albeit with a slight increase in precision, consistent with earlier results), even with the additional restriction of requiring the exemplar to have a positive ground-truth label (\textsc{uniCNN+BERT+mm+ExAG}).
-This is to be expected (and in this sense, is faithful to the underlying model), since we have not added additional information relative to what was seen in training.
-The news sentences are rather different than the FCE data (in terms of diction, sophistication of the sentence structures, topics, etc.), so this is representative of a setting in which a model is reasonably effective on in-domain data, but is much worse on out-of-domain data.
-Importantly, this out-of-domain data is what we might reasonably expect to be encountered by a real correction system: The system might primarily be used on a language learner's documents, but at the same time, we would not want it to catastrophically fail on well-written text from other domains.
+\paragraph{Domain-shifted Data} Table~\ref{table:test-results-zeroAndSupervisedExemplarAuditingOutOfDomainWithGigaword} considers the more challenging setting in which the FCE test set has been augmented with 2,000 already correct sentences in the news domain.
+Just applying the \textsc{uniCNN+BERT+mm} model to this modified test set yields a large number of false positives on the already correct data, yielding a $F_{0.5}$ of 25.76 (c.f., the $F_{0.5}$ score of 46.62 on the original test set, as shown in Table~\ref{table:test-results-zeroAndSupervised}), and similarly for the other models, including that with full supervision.
+Simply training with the domain-shifted data, as with \textsc{uniCNN+BERT+news50k}, still results in low effectiveness for the zero-shot models, presumably owing to the class imbalance.
+Furthermore, the $F_{0.5}$ score of the \textsc{uniCNN+BERT+news50k} model on the original FCE test set (a result not shown in the tables) is 39.57, which is lower than the result of 44.98 of \textsc{uniCNN+BERT}, the equivalent model trained only with the original FCE set (Table~\ref{table:test-results-zeroAndSupervised}).